Kim Kardashian urges quick divorce from Kanye West

-LOS ANGELES (AFP) - Reality television star Kim Kardashian has urged an American court to expedite her divorce, saying it would help husband Ye to accept the relationship is over.
+LOS ANGELES • Reality television star Kim Kardashian has urged an American court to expedite her divorce, saying it would help husband Ye to accept that the relationship is over.

 "I have asked Kanye to keep our divorce private, but he has not done so.
 Kanye has been putting a lot of misinformation regarding our private family matters and co-parenting on social media which has created emotional distress."